- 10 Medium (950g) Potatoes

 - Sprinkle over the flour and stir until the mixture is evenly coated.

 - Stir in the chopped tomatoes, rosemary, and water.
+If using plum tomatoes, chop them with a spoon when in the pan.
 Bring to the boil and stir until thickened.
 Reduce the heat, cover and simmer for 20 minutes, stirring occasionally.

 - When the potatoes and swede are tender, drain and mash until smooth with the milk.
 Season to taste with the black pepper and keep hot.

 - Add the meat mixture to a heatproof dish and spoon the mashed potato and swede on top.
 Use the back of a spoon to level the surface.
 Roughen the surface with a fork if desired.